New York Times is out with a story that Trump is going to moderate a Republican presidential debate in Des Moines, Iowa in January.

 And I look at the United States and I see this widening gap of rich and poor.

-But nevertheless, I deserve to be rich, and I deserve to pay no taxes because I'm smarter than the rest of you.
+But nevertheless, I deserve to be rich and I deserve to pay no taxes because I'm smarter than the rest of you.

-What it really means is I'm not being invited to the right parties anymore because I work for that dumb cough, Jimmy Carter.
+But the social unjustness of our culture and our society, what it really means is I'm not being invited to the right parties anymore because I work for that dumb cough, Jimmy Carter.

 What are we talking about here?